IdasLam/Vactrack/README.md

-# Vacktrack
+# Vactrack

-This project was developed for a customer in the course PA1414 at Blekinge Institute of Technology.
+This project was developed for a customer in the course PA1414 at Blekinge Institute of Technology in 2020.
 The web application was meant to solve the problem where a family should be able to log and keep track of which family member has taken which vaccine whilst also being able to an email notification when a vaccination is due.

 ## Prerequisites